Error-331/code_tests/docs/bible/links.md

 All We Need - September 27 (We get to choose how we will live, but we always have a source to draw from when we choose Christs ways; Everything you need is found in Holy Spirit, so don't hesitate to ask him for help);

+The Redeemed Speak - September 28 (God will not fail to guide you through the many trials of life);

+Praise Every Step - September 29 (With every blessing, give thanks, and your attention will be drawn to all there is to be grateful for);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;